kimbilaontoast/kimbilaontoast.github.io/_posts/2025-02-22-psychedelic-orange-garfield.md

 You got this.

-**Study a little, practice a lot**
+**Study a little, Practice a lot**

 'Study a little, practice a lot', is a little saying I took from Bhante Sujato.
 I really love it 'cos it reminds me to put what I'm doing into context.

 I've got a creative mind.
-I was an artist in my former life, and hence I have the kind of mind that gets obsessive when inspiration takes hold, and I've always struggled to not let these forces take over and swallow up my practice.
+I was an artist in my former life, and hence I have the kind of mind that gets obsessive when inspiration takes hold.
+I've always struggled to not let these forces take over and swallow up my practice.
 To be honest, I still suck at this.
 This elusive thing called 'balance' that everyone has talked about my whole life continues to seem about as real as bigfoot.

 What I have learnt though is more self-acceptance around the moods that take hold of me, and that it's OK to have a 'muse' in monastic life.
 The muse can come in many forms, and can be a powerful source of energy and joy.